MRCIEU/godmc/README.md

 1. 1 for each cell type (9?) - rank transform after removing outsliers (± 5sd)
 2. Diversity as predicted by shannon's entropy

+check analysis plan (update smoking part) update wiki make sure that everything is present for the meta analysis update smoking derived variables for smoking gwas create the smoking derived variables for gwas check that pipeline is working check that sex should be coded M/F or 1/2 log files change genetic pc SD threshold in config.example